-Upon the expiry of the data retention period, Penneo keeps all the customer’s data for an additional 90 days.
-During this period, the customer can request the deletion of the data.
+After the termination of a contract, Penneo keeps all the customer’s data for an additional 90 days and then deletes it.
+During this period, the customer can request the anticipated deletion of the data.

 If you want us to delete your data, you can submit a request here.
-Our support team will acquire the necessary information, and we will fulfil the request within a week.
+Our support team will acquire the necessary information, and we will fulfill the request within a week.